BenD072/PhD-Analysis-Scripts/README.md

 # PhD-Analysis-Scripts
-A collection of R, Python and SPSS data analysis scripts used in the completion of my PhD
+A collection of R, Python and SPSS data analysis scripts used in the completion of my PhD and in other projects I have worked on